-Working onwards from the PowerPoint session, this will be a practical session where the course instructor has set a plan for a snorkel excursion, and the students will use their knowledge and a chart to gain the information required for the snorkel excursion.
+Working onwards from the PowerPoint session, this will be a practical session where the course instructor has set a plan for a snorkel excursion.
+You will get the chance to use your new-found knowledge and a chart to gain the information required for the snorkel excursion.
 Any areas where competence is proven can be deemed as matching the requirements at assessment and signed off.